Taczanowski's brushfinch

-Taczanowski's brushfinch (Atlapetes taczanowskii) is a species of passerine bird in the New World sparrow family Passerellidae.
-It is found in montane forest and woodland of central Peru.
-It was formerly considered to be a subspecies of the slaty brushfinch (Atlapetes schistaceus).
+Taczanowski's brushfinch or Peruvian slaty brushfinch (Atlapetes taczanowskii) is a species of passerine bird in the New World sparrow family Passerellidae.
+It is endemic to Peru.

-Taxonomy
+Taxonomy and systematics

-Taczanowski's brushfinch was formally described in 1874 by the Polish zoologist Władysław Taczanowski under the binomial name Buarremon mystacalis based on a specimen collected in the Andes of central Peru.
-Unfortunately, he chose a specific epithet that had been used in 1852 by Philip Sclater for Arremon mysticalis, now considered to be a junior synonym of Tanagra albofrenatus Boissonneu, 1840, the moustached brushfinch.
+Taczanowski's brushfinch was formally described in 1874 by the Polish zoologist Władysław Taczanowski with the binomial Buarremon mystacalis, based on a specimen collected in the Andes of central Peru.
+Unfortunately, he chose a specific epithet that had been used in 1852 by Philip Sclater for Arremon mysticalis, now considered to be a junior synonym of Atlapetes albofrenatus Boissonneu, 1840, the moustached brushfinch.
 In 1875 the English ornithologists Philip Sclater and Osbert Salvin proposed the replacement name Buarremon taczanowskii for this species.
-Taczanowski's brushfinch was formerly treated as a subspecies of the slaty brushfinch (Atlapetes schistaceus).
-It is now considered as a separate species based on differences in morphology, vocalizations and mitochondrial DNA sequences.
-The species is monotypic: no subspecies are recognised.
+In the early twentieth century genus Buarremon was merged into Atlapetes.

+Taczanowski's brushfinch was long treated as a subspecies of the slaty brushfinch (Atlapetes schistaceus).
+A study published in 2015 found significant differences in morphology, vocalizations, and mitochondrial DNA sequences between the two.
+BirdLife International's Handbook of the Birds of the World restored Taczanowski's brushfinch as a species in 2016.
+The IOC and the Clements taxonomy followed suit in 2024, though Clements calls it the Peruvian slaty brushfinch.
+The first version of AviList in 2025 also recognized it.
+However, as of February 2026 the independent South American Classification Committee has declined to recognize the split.